iafonov/iafonov.github.com/blog/setup-jenkins-to-run-headless-selenium.markdown

         BUILD_NUMBER=1 bundle exec cucumber features/

-3. Setup Jenkins to archive videos of failed tests.
+3. Setup Jenkins to archive videos of failed tests:

     Add this before step to remove files of previous tests run: